leon-gh/InputEvents/docs/EventAnalog.md

 #### `void setEndBoundary(uint16_t)`
 Again, used primarily for joysticks to create an outer 'deadzone' where joysticks are notoriously inconsistent.
 Parameter is the analog value, not the increment position.

+#### `void setAdcResolution(uint16_t res=1023)`
+Set the ADC resolution for your board.
+Only use if your board is not the default 1023 resolution or you are testing a 5V UNO board with a 3V3 input (675)!
+Note: All resolutions are internally mapped to 0-1023 before being sliced.

 #### `void setRateLimit(uint16_t ms)`
 The EventAnalog callbacks are normally fired every time the position changes but to limit the number of events fired when the potentiometer is moved quickly, you can set a rate limit here.
 Note: A high rate limit may reduce responsiveness.